 Glutathione is an antioxidant concentrated in the liver that helps bind toxins and escorts them out of the body via urine or bile.
 Glutathione also enhances the absorption of various nutrients in the foods you eat.
 "Lower glutathione levels, [however] ramp up oxidative stress, free radicals, and infections," Hyman told mbg.
 "Low levels also overload and damage your liver, making it unable to detoxify."

 Glutathione can be obtained directly from a few foods, including avocado and asparagus, and it can also be produced by your body from the amino acids glutamine, glycine, and cysteine.
 Foods containing the building blocks of glutathione include bone broth and sulfur-containing foods such as cruciferous veggies and garlic.
 Getting enough vitamin C, vitamin D, and minerals like zinc and selenium are also important for glutathione production.
+(For detox supporting supplement recommendations, check out our liver supplement roundup.)

 Step 4: Don't forget to move your body and get plenty of sleep.